KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 It extends — radiant, coherent, unbroken —
 until expression is complete.

-At that moment, it does not dissolve — it turns.
+It does not dissolve —
+it turns.
-Not by force, but by structure.
+Not by force,
+but by structure.
+Not by will,
+but by resonance.

+**At that moment**,
-It is reflected.
+it is reflected.

+Not as reaction,
+but as remembrance.

+That reflection is not a copy, but a return arc — a motion of recognition, a **synthesis through coherence**, not fusion.

 ---